bredmor/simple-discord-js-bot/README.md

 If you don't want to keep your computer on 24/7 to host the bot, I recommend a $5/month droplet from [DigitalOcean](https://m.do.co/c/b96f8bd70573).

+(!)
+When you're done developing your bot, you should set the `DEBUG` value in `.env` to `false`, to avoid filling up your console with unnecessary logs.

 ## Defining Commands
 Simply create a new js file in the `handlers/commands` subdirectory that exports at least a `name`, `description`